The Story of Swofford

 Many years ago, Dr. Frank Adams, an alumnus of Mt.
 Berry School for

-about his experience as part of a Varsity Club initiation at the high school
+his experience as part of a Varsity Club initiation at the high school -- the

--- the annual trek to Swofford Cabin, which was located on Lavendar
+annual trek to Swofford Cabin, which was located on Lavendar Mountain.

-likely not only on the stone buildings on the high school campus but also
+not only on the stone buildings on the high school campus but also on the

-on the Ford buildings as well.
-The horrific story of his son going crazy
+Ford buildings as well.
+The horrific story of his son going crazy and killing

-and killing his whole family was probably a fabrication by some guy with a
+his whole family was probably a fabrication by some guy with a great

-great imagination.
-Dr. Adams felt the original story was too gruesome, so
+imagination.
+Dr. Adams felt the original story was too gruesome, so he

-he changed it to contain more human interest.
-He had hoped that it
+changed it to contain more human interest.
+He had hoped that it might be

-.
-Consequently, he had to change the name of the school to
+Consequently, he had to change the name of the school to Berrington

 It was not published, but he would like to make it available to all high